 Men’s football has long held its place in the hearts of its fans, but women’s football has only recently begun to receive the attention it deserves.
 This is largely thanks to the English women’s football team, and many of the players who have quickly become household names.

 Undoubtedly the English Lionesses provide a stellar example for all young girls aspiring to play women’s football; showing just what’s possible with dedication and hard work, and demonstrating that it’s possible to win money playing your favourite sport.
+Phil Neville takes his Lionesses team to Euro 2021 next year and you can view the markets with help of the new customers offer for Ladbrokes played across eight host cities.
+And with the Women’s Super League is move away from its niche reach into the mainstream.

 But what do you really know about the famed English Lionesses?
 Here’s a look at these interesting female football players.